Skip to content

 • These are some allowable deductions that you may claim as expenses throughout the year:

-• Payments to a Mandatory Provident Fund Scheme (MPF) or recognized retirement scheme.
+• Payments to a Mandatory Provident Fund Scheme (MPF) or a recognized retirement scheme.

 • Charitable donations to approved organizations

-• Expenses as qualified to your employment as in certain business travel expenses, entertainment expenses or other fees to professional organizations and associations.
+• Expenses are qualified for your employment as certain business travel expenses, entertainment expenses, or other fees to professional organizations and associations.

 • Elderly residential care expenses.